Home » Furniture Makeover » Chest of Drawers Makeover

-This chest of drawers makeover was a fairly easy project, no tools involved!
+This chest of drawers makeover was a reasonably easy project, with no tools involved!

 Antique Chest of Drawers

-The chest of drawers is in decent shape, but folks around here aren’t appreciative of it in it’s natural beauty.
+Even though the chest of drawers is in decent shape, folks around here don’t quite appreciate it in its natural beauty.
 If you don’t like painted furniture, look away.

-This date was stamped on the drawer bottom.
+Do you see the date stamped on the drawer bottom?
 Could this dresser really be 99 years old?

 Assess Furniture & Make Repairs

-What is this piece on the back of the chest of drawers called?
+Do you know what this piece on the back of the chest of drawers is called?
 I googled and couldn’t find anything.
-Anyhoo—it was in need of repair.
+Anyhoo, it was in need of repair.
 I used Gorilla Wood Glue along with the original nails to reattach it.

 Moving Large Furniture Without Help

-I needed to move the chest of drawers from the storage garage to my driveway in order to work on it.
-A regular dolly won’t work because of the tall legs.
-I found it easiest to remove the drawers (because of the weight) and lay it down on my furniture dolly with the handle.
-This thing is awesome!
+I needed to move the chest of drawers from the storage garage to my driveway to work on it.
+Because of the tall legs, a regular dolly won’t work.
+I found it easiest to remove the drawers (because of the weight) and lay them down on my furniture dolly with the handle.
+This thing is incredible!

 I removed the hardware from the drawers and got busy prepping the antique chest of drawers.

-Generally, I use TSP for cleaning my furniture pieces.
-But, this TSP Substitute is what I had on hand and it worked really well.
+Generally, I use TSP to clean my furniture.
+But this TSP Substitute was what I had on hand, and it worked well.
 The proof is on the rag!

 Chest of Drawers Makeover with Milk Paint